Broxbourne school image 35

 Students at The Broxbourne School also benefit from a General Studies course and an enrichment programme that includes the Extended Project Qualification, extra-curricular activities and Personal, Social, Health and Citizenship Education.

-At A-level students can study: Art and Design, Biology, Business Studies, Chemistry, Computer Science, Drama, Economics, English Literature, French, Geography, German, History, Italian, Mathematics, Further Mathematics, Music, Photography, Physical Education, Physics, Psychology, Religious Studies and Sociology.
-All students study General Studies.
+At A-level, students can study: Art and Design, Biology, Business Studies, Chemistry, Computer Science, Drama, Economics, English Literature, English Language, French, Geography, German, History, Italian, Mathematics, Further Mathematics, Music, Photography, Physical Education, Physics, Psychology, Religion, Philosophy and Ethics (RPE) and Sociology.
+There will also be the opportunity to replace one A level choice with a Level 3 diploma in Food Science and Nutrition.